tahuhali/Dragonbane/src/site/notes/Missions Conference.md

 # Welcome to Word of Life Owen Sound
 We're thankful you're here for our 2024 Missions Conference.
 Here is some helpful information:

+>[!Announcement]
+>Important updates and Announcements will appear here.
 ## Schedule
 ![Schedule](https://i.ibb.co/qr3sgmg/Screenshot-2024-03-21-095908.jpg)